AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/sales-connect-overview.md

 >[!AVAILABILITY]
 >
->Not all customers have purchased this functionality.
-Contact your Customer Success Manager for more information.
+>Not everyone has purchased this feature.
+Please contact the Adobe Account Team (your Account Manager) for details.

 ## The Live Feed {#the-live-feed}